brianji/c-to-mips/README.md

 Running `make test` in the root directory will compile the utilities, tests, and then run the tests.

 ### Execute
 The utilities take input from stdin until EOF.
+The executables are found in the root directory.

 ## Features
 ### Lexer / Parser